Perry Barr

-Perry Barr is a suburban area in north Birmingham, England.
+Perry Barr is a suburban area in north Birmingham, in the county of the West Midlands, England.
 It is also the name of a council constituency, managed by its own district committee.
-Birmingham Perry Barr is also a parliamentary constituency; its Member of Parliament is Khalid Mahmood.
+Birmingham Perry Barr is also a parliamentary constituency; its Member of Parliament between 2001 and 2024 was Labour's Khalid Mahmood.
+The MP as of July 2024 is Ayoub Khan, who ran as an Independent.

 The constituency includes the smaller Perry Barr ward, and the wards of Handsworth Wood, Lozells and East Handsworth, and Oscott, which each elect three councillors to Birmingham City Council.

 Etymology

 There were four ancient manors in this area (all part of the parish of Handsworth) called Hamstead, Oscott, Perry, and Little (or Parva) Barr.
 Perry is the area around the parish church and this name is seen on maps but now seldom used.
 Over time, through confusion or convenience, the whole district came to be known as Perry Barr.
 "Perry" comes from the Old English "pirige", meaning "pear tree".
 The derivation of "Barr" is Old Celtic "barro" meaning "hill top".
 Barr Beacon, the area's highest hill, is in neighbouring Great Barr.